Angel777d/kodi.plugin.yandex-music/README.md

 #### Version 0.0.29

-* Stream from track, album, artist
+* Stream from a track, album, artist

 #### Version 0.0.28